 Being a small village, New Burnside does not have a public transit system used by locals to get to and from work.

-The citizens of New Burnside are slightly better educated than the national average of 21.84% for all cities and towns, with 22.02% of adults in New Burnside having a bachelor's degree or advanced degree.
+The education level of New Burnside citizens is a little higher than the average for US cities and towns: 22.02% of adults in New Burnside have at least a bachelor's degree.

 The per capita income in New Burnside in 2022 was $23,738, which is low income relative to Illinois and the nation.
 This equates to an annual income of $94,952 for a family of four.
 However, New Burnside contains both very wealthy and poor people as well.